Thursday, April 25, 2024

 Karen has a new-to-me poem by Barbara Crooker on blurbing, following the structure of one of my favorite poems, Elizabeth Bishop's "One Art."
 Crooker's is called "Artless."
 I love it!

-Matt is celebrating the blessing two new poetry anthologies, plus a gig at NCTE, where he'll be presenting with some other familiar Poetry Friday friends!
+Matt is celebrating the blessing of two new poetry anthologies, plus a gig at NCTE, where he'll be presenting with some other familiar Poetry Friday friends!
 Congratulations, Matt!

 Linda has finished her NPM poetry alphabet with "Zen."
 Now I'm wondering what she'll do with the remaining four days!